 You can also use NFSCo to collect your horse.

 The carcasses of wild animals, other than wild game, are exempt from the animal by-product rules in the UK.

-However, if it is suspected that the animals were infected with a disease which can spread to people or animals, they must be disposed of as a category 1 ABP.
+However, if it’s suspected that the animals were infected with a disease which can spread to people or animals, they must be disposed of as a category 1 ABP.

-If a carcase is dumped on your land then, wherever possible, the owner of the animal will be responsible for its disposal.
+If a carcass is dumped on your land then, wherever possible, the owner of the animal will be responsible for its disposal.

 If the owner cannot be identified then you will be expected to arrange for the disposal of the animal using an approved disposal method.